Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This opertaion queries documents from namespace by DSL query.
+This operation queries documents from namespace by DSL query.

 #### Parameters